g-leech/argmin-gravitas/_posts/2020-12-2-adventure-time.markdown

 _Adventure Time_ is a cartoon about the fantastical anime/D&D quests of a boy and his anthropomorphic dog.
 Superficially, it is joyous: filled with treasure, candy, fart jokes, dayglo idiots, new slang, and dance parties.

-But the joy in it is _post_-post-apocalyptic: the show is undermined and deepened by a dark frame - all of these adventures take place in a <a href="{{dying}}">ruined Earth</a>, with \~all of the adults gone.
-It is an unusually good depiction of nihilism, trauma, the 'meaning crisis', the contingency of self, virtue, success, love, and even existential risk.
+But the joy in it is _post_-post-apocalyptic: the show is undermined and deepened by a dark frame - the adventures take place in a <a href="{{dying}}">ruined Earth</a>, with \~all of the adults gone.
+It is an unusually good depiction of nihilism, trauma, the 'meaning crisis', being neuroatypical, the contingency of self, virtue, success, love, and even existential risk.

 <!-- Ooo only existed cause of apocalypse. -->